SharePoint/sp-dev-provisioning-templates/tenant/ContosoWorkshop/README.md

 # Workshop

-This template is designed to demonstrate how a generic workshop centric site could look like in SharePoint Online.
+This template shows how a generic workshop centric site could look like in SharePoint Online.

 This site could be associated to a workshops hub site to aggregate workshop information from multiple workshops.

 ![Full layout](./top-workshop.png)

-Notice that you can easily extend the initially provisioned site for example by doing following modifications:
+You can easily extend the initially provisioned site for example by doing following modifications:

 - Include registration web part using PowerApps (not present by default)
 - Include Yammer discussion web part for enabling attendees to discuss the workshop even before it happens

 ## Template content